LairdCP/dcas/README.md

 *NOTE:* The two previous steps will automatically do a test of the dcas client-server model.
 The make target for dcas automatically start it to test, and the `make dcas-test` will not only build the dcas-client, but it will also run the dcas-client to test against the server.
 This is why the above instructions specify a second terminal window for the client build/test.
 After the test, both programs will quit.
 They will respond to a ^C if you need to quit them.

+*BUG:* `make dcas-test` will fail the first time you run it on your system if you haven't previously accepted a host key for 127.0.0.1.
+It will prompt you to accept and save and then proceed to work.
+It works, but the validation check fails for some reason.
+Restart dcas in the other terminal and then rerun `make dcas-test` and it should work.

 TODO:
 -----

 ### Build system ###

 * have Makefile check for cppcheck and ignore the test if not installed

+### Tests ###

+* Unit tests
+* System test runner
+* Fix first-run `make dcas-test` problem